ENCODE-DCC/hic-pipeline/docs/usage.md

 Make sure you have properly installed the pipeline as described in the [installation instructions](usage.md#installation).
 Make sure to run the following commands from the root of the repository (i.e. `cd hic-pipeline` if you have not done so already).

 1. Prepare the input JSON file.
 This file contains the user-specified files and parameters to run the pipeline with.
-Different examples of input JSON files are available in `reference.md#inputs`.
-Details about the different input parameters are available at `reference.md#input-desciptions`.
+Different examples of input JSON files are available [here](./reference.md#inputs).
+Details about the different input parameters are available [here](./reference.md#input-desciptions).
 Copy and paste the entirety of the following command into your terminal (uses [heredoc](https://tldp.org/LDP/abs/html/here-docs.html) syntax) and press enter/return to create a file called `input.json` pointing to the test data in this repo as pipeline input:

 ```bash
 cat << EOF > input.json